pablinme/pablinme.github.io/series/simulation-and-statistics/index.md

 title: Simulation and Statistics
 permalink: /series/simulation-and-statistics/
 ---
-In this series you will find some examples of simulation and statistics concepts, implemented with C# and windows forms as well.
+Simulation and statistics examples, implemented with C# and windows forms as well.

 ## Articles
 - [Growing Vegetables](./growing-vegetables)